Latinx Culture’s Indelible Stamp on America’s National Parks

 Many national parks reflect America’s natural beauty.
 Others show another type of American beauty — the cultures and traditions of people from every walk of life.
 National parks honor our different experiences and united histories.

 Latinx culture is a vibrant part of this cultural mix.
-Over this next year, consider visiting some of the astounding spots preserving Latinx culture.
-To start:
+Over this next year, consider visiting some of these astounding spots preserving Latinx culture.

 Then be ready to join in the celebration of Latinx culture with the national park community by taking part in Latino Conservation Week: Disfrutando y Conservando Nuestra Tierra.
 This annual July event encourages everyone, and especially the Latinx community, to enjoy and explore public lands across the country.
 The event includes events across the country, from the District of Columbia to Wisconsin to California.

 Our national parks have countless stories to tell and a vibrant tapestry of culture to be embraced.
 Be sure to learn more about our many national parks and the people they represent.
 Then #FindYourPark / #EncuentraTuParque to experience it all firsthand and to add your own story to the mix!